MATERIALS AND JEWELRY CARE

 We recommend that you remove your jewelry before exercising.
 Sweat and alcohol in deodorants and disinfectants can react with metals, pearls, or stones, causing color loss and dullness.
 Chlorine and salt can also damage metals, so you should not wear your jewelry while swimming.
 There is also a risk of damaging the jewelry if worn during physical activity.

-HOW OFTEN SHOULD I CLEAN MY JEWELRY?
+HOW OFTEN SHOULD I CLEAN MY JEWELLERY?

 You should clean the jewelry you wear every day approximately once a week and other jewelry in your jewelry box about once a month.